aprial/growth-workshop/Machine Learning for Growth Engineers.md

      The campaign-3.db will be after a campaign2-db.
 This will be assumed to be users taking action within the last month.
 Anything that isn't bought (what we are optimizing for) will be treated as a negative action.
 We till then see how many more users bought food vs not over the past month.

+###Life time value:

+      Now, using the a different data set we will get in to calculating life time value for users.
+This will involve a bit of data aggregation (purchases by user) as well as identifying things like most profitable food category, and ranking users by their life time value.
+We will then use this to figure out who our most profitable demographic is.